andrewjwaggoner/nvim-config/README.md

 ### The Config Folder

 The main config folder is `lua/config`.
 This is where all of the setup functions exist.
-I package them up via `init.lua` so that I can just require `plugins` and get all of the setup functions.
+I package them up automagically via `init.lua` so that I can just require `plugins` and get all of the setup functions.
 This is a nice way to keep things organized.
 They are split up by plugin, so you can easily find the setup function for a specific plugin.

+Each of these modules handle behavior related to the module.
+For example, `config/telescope.lua` handles all of the setup for telescope, keybinds, etc.

 What is the config parameter?
 This is used in [Lazy](https://github.com/folke/lazy.nvim).
 You may need to check the documentation of Lazy to know how to use it.

 ### How To Configure Keymaps

 These are setup in the standard neovim way.
-See the keymap folder for details.
-There are some small wrappers to make the syntax a little nicer, but they're unecessary.
+See mappings.lua for an example.
+Plugin specific keymaps are setup in the plugin's config file.

 ## About ?
 Appearing In Neovim